jenkinsci/nodelabelparameter-plugin/README.md

      http://localhost:8080/job/remote/build?token=SECTOKEN
 ```

-Although the first format also supports passing just one node name as parameter in the list, the plugin also supports to pass a simple key/value parameter to trigger the job on single node only:
+Although the first format also supports passing just one node name as parameter in the list, the plugin also supports a key/value parameter to trigger the job on a single node only:

 ``` bash
 curl --silent -u USER:PASSWORD --show-error \